nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_supersede.md

 	2. resolve the existing DocumentReference using the relatesTo.target
 	3. mark that DocumentReference as superseded

-Provider systems SHALL only supersede pointers for records where they are the pointer owner (custodian).
+Provider systems MUST only supersede pointers for records where they are the pointer owner (custodian).

 The target property within the relatesTo attribute must be either a reference or a FHIR identifier, depending on whether a provider chooses to supersede by logical ID or supersede by master identifier.

 {% include note.html content="NRL supports the ability to update a pointers status from &quot;current&quot; to &quot;entered-in-error&quot; using the HTTP PATCH verb.
-For further detail, see the [Update Interaction](api_interaction_update.html) page." %}
+For more details, see the [Update Interaction](api_interaction_update.html) page." %}

-## Supersede by Logical ID ##
+## Supersede by Logical ID

 To supersede by logical ID, the relatesTo.target attribute on the DocumentReference should be a FHIR reference property i.e. an absolute literal reference to a DocumentReference held within NRL.
 The value should be a URL in the form of read by logical ID.